New collaboration for green cemetery under way!

 Mount Grace works through its Community Conservation Program to support new ideas about land conservation that arise organically from local partners, including a community desire for a cemetery that combines natural burials with land conservation.
 To the land trust, a green cemetery also provides an opportunity to demonstrate yet another way that protected land can benefit people.

-The Green Burial Committee has worked for many years to educate the public about green burial by giving talks and workshops, offering guidance to cities and towns, and providing information about green cemeteries outside of Massachusetts.
+Green Burial Massachusetts has worked for many years to educate the public about green burial by giving talks and workshops, offering guidance to cities and towns, and providing information about green cemeteries outside of Massachusetts.
 This new collaboration with Mount Grace brings all Massachusetts residents a little closer to the option of being buried in a natural way within the Commonwealth.